getprimate/primate/README.md

 - Provide feedbacks and suggest improvements.
 - Contribute to the development with pull requests.

+For a complete overview, see the [contributing](CONTRIBUTING.md) guide.

 ### For Developers
 - Requires NodeJs (v16.13.2 or higher) and yarn (v1.22.17 or higher).